alex-gutev/live_cells/docs-src/docs/basics/live-cell-widgets.md

 ```

 :::tip
-Like `CellWidget`, subclassing `StaticWidget` and overriding the `build`
+Subclassing `StaticWidget` and overriding the `build`
 method is equivalent to using `StaticWidget.builder`.
 :::

 If you know that your widget is only going to be used inside a
-`StaticWidget`, you can even eliminate `StaticWidget.builder` entirely
-and define your widget as a function:
+`StaticWidget`, you can define your widget entirely as a function:

 ```dart title="CellText example as a function"
 Widget example() {